 There are three main types of diabetes—type 1, type 2, and gestational:

-Type 1 diabetes is an autoimmune disorder in which your own immune system attacks and destroys insulin-making cells in the pancreas.
-It’s sometimes called “insulin-dependent” diabetes because people with type 1 are no longer able to make their own insulin and must take it (usually as an injection) daily.
+Type 1 diabetes is mostly an autoimmune disorder in which your own immune system attacks and destroys insulin-making cells in the pancreas.
+People with type 1 are no longer able to make their own insulin and must take it (usually as an injection) daily.

 Type 2 diabetes is the most prevalent form of the disease.
 It is not an autoimmune disorder and the pancreas still makes plenty of insulin.
 However, your body may not use it as efficiently, requiring more and more insulin to help convert glucose into energy.
 Eventually, the pancreas can’t keep up and blood sugar rises.